Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

-We can also group search terms:
+You can also group search terms:

 ```swift
 .products(first: 10, query: "(tag:blue AND product_type:sneaker) OR tag:red") { $0